 When must healthcare providers comply with the information blocking provisions?

-Providers have 6 months from the date the final rule is published in the Federal Register to understand and implement policies and procedures supporting the eight information blocking exceptions, before they would be subject to any enforcement or disincentives.
-The effective date of enforcement would not be any earlier than the compliance date and may be later — dependent on the Office of Inspector General (OIG) forthcoming rules on information blocking enforcement.
+Providers have 6 months from the date the final rule is published in the Federal Register to understand and implement policies and procedures supporting the eight information blocking exceptions.
+They’re subject to enforcement or disincentives only after that time period.
+The effective date of enforcement would not be any earlier than the compliance date and may be later.
+Furthermore, this is dependent on the Office of Inspector General (OIG) forthcoming rules on information blocking enforcement.

 The ONC has extended compliance date to April 5, 2021.
 Read here for more information.